Teaching-projects/SZE-MOSZE-2020-Gateway/README.md

 There are two main functions used in the main.cpp:
   * monsterAttack: This fuction is called to decrease the health of the monster who is given in the functions argument.
-  * whoWon: This function is called to check whos health is < 0, and then prints out who defeated who.
+  * isDefeated: This function is called to check the health of a monster and returning 1 if the monster health is <= 0.